8 Amazing Videos to Teach and Practice Mindfulness with Kids

 She does talk to the audience in a way that makes kids want to respond out loud so keep that in mind if you choose this one.

-I find it’s better for kids ages 4-7, though it is on the long side for holding attention in a group.
+It’s better for kids ages 4-7, though it is on the longer side for holding attention in a group.

 A beautiful 2-minute affirmation song for listening to and breathing along with.